-Larkin School of Nursing utilizes the HESI RN Specialty Exams, to assist students in preparing for the NCLEX-RN exam.
+Larkin School of Nursing utilizes Specialty Exams, to assist students in preparing for the NCLEX-RN exam.
 Through practice and proctored examinations, students can assess their own knowledge and receive feedback and direction for content review throughout the program of study.
 The proctored exams are administered in specific courses in the Associate of Science in nursing degree.

-HESI Exit Examination Requirements
+Exit Examination Requirements